abhisheknaik96/abhisheknaik96.github.io/index.md

 ### AlbertaSat
 **Software, Automation, and Testing Team Member; April 2023 – _ongoing_; Edmonton, Canada** <br>

 - [AlbertaSat](https://albertasat.ca/) is University of Alberta’s student group that designs, builds, and operates nano satellites.
 My role is to simulate various operational and safety scenarios of our upcoming satellite to ensure it can robustly achieve all the mission objectives.
+I am also doing some explorative RL/AI work for them on the side!

 ### Google Research, Brain Team
 **Research Scientist Intern; June 2022 – Sep 2022; Toronto, Canada** <br>